-The newest rumors about the specifications of Nvidia’s anticipated first PC CPU, code-named X, indicate that the company will use off-the-shelf ARM Cortex X5 cores for the processor portion of its 2025 device, along with brand-new Blackwell GPU cores.
+The newest rumors about the specifications of Nvidia’s anticipated first PC CPU, codenamed X, indicate that the company will use off-the-shelf ARM Cortex X5 cores for the processor portion of its 2025 device, along with brand-new Blackwell GPU cores.
 The more peculiar rumor, meanwhile, suggests that Nvidia plans to use Intel’s fabrication facilities to produce yet another silicon nail in the x86 coffin.

-Nvidia therefore creates a system on chip (SoC) that integrates its own graphics silicon as an integrated GPU for a low-power/high-performance chip that it can subsequently sell to other notebook manufacturers, using Arm’s CPU cores as a basis.
+Nvidia, therefore, creates a system-on-chip (SoC) that integrates its own graphics silicon as an integrated GPU for a low-power/high-performance chip that it can subsequently sell to other notebook manufacturers, using Arm’s CPU cores as a basis.
 It seems obvious to do that.

 According to a rumor on specs, it will have a Blackwell iGPU, a Cortex X5 CPU cluster, and LPDDR6 memory.
 It comes from @XpeaGPU on X. Additionally, it says that TSMC’s N3P node will be used in its construction.
 However, another X rumor-monger, @Kepler_L2, swiftly refuted this assertion.
 They assert that Nvidia will actually employ an Intel 3nm manufacturing technique.